heller7/osm-graph-export-extension/README.md

-# osm-networkx-graphs - an OSM Graph Generator Chrome Extension
+# osm-graph-export-extension (ogee) - an OSM Graph Generator Chrome Extension

 A Chrome extension that generates graph representations of OpenStreetMap road networks.
 This tool allows users to select an area on OpenStreetMap and export the road network as a graph in various formats.